SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-demo-device.md

 A script *AnomalySimulatorForDemoDevice.py* has been attached which simulates sending of alternate anomalous and non-anomalous readings to {{< product-c8y-iot >}} from our demo device.
 This script can be used to depict the generation of anomalies.

-All you need to do is to upload this script to the MLW and run it as explained before.
+All you need to do is to run the script it as explained before.

 *AnomalySimulatorForDemoDevice.py*